-The answer is no. This 'SNP' is in fact due to PCR duplication.
+The answer is probably not.
+This 'SNP' is in fact probably an artefact of PCR duplication.
 I.e. the same fragment of DNA has been replicated many times more than the average and happens to contain an error at the first position.
 We can filter out such reads during after alignment to the reference (see later).

 Note that the entire region above seems to contain lots of PCR duplicates with reads starting at the same location.
 In the case of the region highlighted in red, this will likely cause a false SNP call.
-The area in green also contains PCR duplications, but in this case the error likely occurred during sequencing rather than PCR since amongst all the potential PCR
+The area in green also contains PCR duplicates - the As at these positions are probably either sequencing errors or errors introduced during PCR.